 May 4 - Final Ballot Information determined

-August 21 - Mail-in election for GO Bond
+July 24 through August 21 - Mail-ballot election for GO Bond

 Depending on which GO Bond requests are approved, the City will prepare for one or several bond sales spaced out to minimize interest cost and match project needs.
 Tax rates would be adjusted after the sale of the bond(s), and property owners would see that increase on their next property tax bill (issued annually).